-Steward often uses the term Community Stewardship to refer to the idea that Steward Farmers must meet 20% of their loan value by reaching out to qualified participating lenders during the early stages of their Steward loan.
+Steward often uses the term Community Stewardship to refer to the idea that Steward borrowers must meet 20% of their loan value by reaching out to participating lenders in their own networks during the early stages of their Steward loan campaign.

 Why is the Steward process structured this way?

 Steward loans are set up as a participated loan.
 This means that qualified individuals can buy a "piece" of the loan that Steward is making.
-These supporters are referred to as "participating lenders," and they are buying a "loan participation."
+These supporters are referred to as "participating lenders," and they are buying a "loan participation" in your project.

-In order to receive your Steward loan, all "peices" of your loan must be bought by participating lenders.
-This means that a big part of the process is involving your friends, family, and community members to lend to your business and share your success!
+In order to receive your Steward loan, all "pieces" of your loan must be bought by participating lenders.
+This means that a big part of the process is inviting your customers and community members to lend to your project and share in your success!

 We do this because we believe that if your community will lend to you, so will Steward’s network of lenders!